Self-esteem and mental health

 Self-esteem is the way we think about ourselves and the value we place on ourselves.

-We all criticise ourselves from time to time, but if you often think badly about yourself, you may have low self-esteem.
-You may not know the cause of your low self-esteem but there are steps you can take to improve it.
+We all criticise ourselves from time to time, but if you often think badly about yourself or judge yourself negatively, you may have low self-esteem.
+You may not know the cause of your low self-esteem, but there are steps you can take to improve it.